tedneward/AngularLabs/README.md

 # AngularLabs

 This README file contains the default Angular CLI-generated content, plus the lab instructions for each step.
-Each lab step is tagged with a branch, so to start on the first lab, simply "git checkout master", examine the README file for the instructions, and begin.
+Each lab step is tagged with a branch, so to start on the first lab, simply `git checkout master`, examine the README file for the instructions, and begin.

 # Lab 4: Jokes, Votes, LOLs, Oh My!